WoodySlum/smarties.io/doc/PLUGIN.md

 You can add aggregation values to the sensor.
 For example, if you have 63 minutes, you surely want to get 1 hour instead.
 You can use `this.addUnitAggregation(unitName, lowThreshold = 0)` on your plugin to add a unit aggregation.

+### Installing external app / depedency

+You can execute some command lines when you need for example to install an external application.
+The `installerAPI` can be used to do that.
+All you need is to to register the command.
+The commands will run only for the current version of the plugin, and only once.
+When all commands will be done, the core will restart automatically.

+Here is an example :

+	api.installerAPI.register(["arm"], "sleep 2; echo \"Hello !\"");